Carlsberg (district): Future development

-Over the next 15 to 20 years, Carlsberg City will be urbanised and rebuilt based on the plan of the Danish architectural firm Entasis.
-This plan won the award for “Best Master Plan” at the World Architecture Festival in Barcelona in 2009, and is inspired by the qualities of historic city centers.
-New, modern and sustainable architecture, designed by some of the best contemporary architects, will hereby blend with the historical Carlsberg buildings of which many are preserved or deemed worthy of preservation.
+Over the next 20 years, Carlsberg City will be rebuilt based on the plan of the Danish architectural firm Entasis.
+The plan won the award for “Best Master Plan” at the World Architecture Festival in Barcelona in 2009, and is inspired by the qualities of historic city centers.
+Modern architecture will soon blend with the historical Carlsberg buildings many of which are preserved or deemed worthy of preservation.

 A total of 600.000 square meters will be developed.
 The development will be split, and approximately 45-60 pct. will be residential – this corresponds to a total of 3.000 homes.
 The remaining square meters will be occupied by businesses, retailers, culture and sport facilities, and institutions.
 The first stage includes establishing an 82.000 square meters campus for the 10.000 students attending the University College Capital.
 The campus will also include offices, retailers and private apartments.
 A new railway station, Carlsberg station, opened in July 2016.
 A lot of offices has already moved into new buildings in the old brewer area.

 Entasis' masterplan for the area draws on inspiration from the classical, dense city, known from medieval city centre, rather than conventional modern developments.
 It is characterized by short, narrow streets and alleyways, unpredictability, many large and small squares.
 Nine slender highrises in heights between 50–120 metres will mark 9 of the area's most important urban space The plan focuses on: